Halibot/halibot/README.md

 This is the repository for the new rewrite (codename halv3).
 For the old XMPP-specific version which this is mostly based on, please see [halibot/halibot-legacy](http://github.com/halibot/halibot-legacy).

+You can contact us in ##halibot on freenode.
+If you wait around for long enough you will get a response!

 Check out our [sweet site](https://halibot.github.io)!

 ## Usage